 Country have very ambitious goals under SDG3: By 2030, reduce the maternal mortality ratio of Georgia to at least 12 per 100,000 live birth and end preventable deaths of new-borns and children under 5 years of age, aiming to reduce neonatal mortality to at least 3 per 1,000 live births and under-5 mortality to at least 6 per 1,000 live births.

-In preparation of the report all the stakeholders were involved: Ministry of Labour, Health and Social Affairs of Georgia, National Center for Diseases Control and Public Health, GeoStat, UNFPA, NGOs.
+In preparation of the ICPD achievement report all the stakeholders were involved: Ministry of Labour, Health and Social Affairs of Georgia, National Center for Diseases Control and Public Health, GeoStat, UNFPA, NGOs.
 Data was collected from all available sources.

+Georgia was one of the Country in the world, has achieved remarkable progress in reducing under–five and neonatal mortality rates to 10.2 and 6.1 per 1000 live births respectively by 2015 thus accomplishing the Millennium Development Goal #4 (MDG) set at the 2000 Millennium Summit: Reduce by two-thirds, between 1990 and 2015, the under-five mortality rate.
+Last years, the share of deliveries in health institutions, reached the maximum value (99.9%) and stayed unchanged.

 All of this has contributed to a number of reforms implemented in the country.
 In 2013 Universal Health Care was introduced in Georgia aimed to improve the general population’s access to healthcare.
 For better monitoring of maternal and child mortality cases emergency notification system has been started in February 1, 2013.

 In 2016, MoLHSA in alliance with NCDC launched the nationwide electronic registry “Mother’s and neonate’s health surveillance system”, so called “Georgian Birth Registry” (GBR).
 National MNH Strategy 2017-2030 with related short-term Action Plan (2017-2019) is developed and approved by the government in 2017.